TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Enumerations/BitSet.rst

    $bitSet->get(PERMISSIONS_PAGE_SHOW); // true
    $bitSet->get(PERMISSIONS_CONTENT_EDIT); // false

-This is directly using the TYPO3 Core class.
+This is directly using the `TYPO3 Core`:pn: class.
 Implementing that via an extending class makes it clearer and easier to use:

 ::